-In 2014, Governor Sam Brownback signed into law K.S.A.
+In 2014, Governor Sam Brownback signed into law revisions to K.S.A.
 82a-706b(a)(1) which is specific to the Rattlesnake Creek subbasin to "allow augmentation for the replacement in time, location and quantity of the unlawful diversion, if such replacement is available and offered voluntarily."
 This legislation was the subject of overwhelming supporting testimony from several groups from across the State, which resulted in unanimous action from the Kansas legislature to approve the bill.
 The concept of augmentation is to utilize the aquifer underground as a reservoir to supply water to the stream in times of shortage.

-Augmentation will be implemented from a to-be-constructed wellfield designed for up to 15 cubic feet per second ("cfs") capacity.
+Streamflow augmentation will be implemented from a to-be-constructed wellfield designed with a delivery capacity of nominally 15 cubic feet per second ("cfs"), more or less, to the Rattlesnake Creek stream channel.
 Based on the analysis conducted by Balleau Groundwater Inc. ("BGW"), the intent of augmentation is to provide an additional water source to enhance the unique habitat the Refuge provides for various endangered species.
 The ability to utilize underground water in times of need further protects the biological integrity, diversity and environmental health of the Refuge.
 The area surrounding the Refuge has been underdeveloped for large-scale irrigation historically due to the water quality in the upper zones of the aquifer.
 However, this area does have a quantity of water that can be appropriated in a sustainable manner.
 The sources supporting the augmentation wellfield have been examined in BBGMDMOD as was done in the impairment analysis.

 The augmentation wellfield yield is supported by induced capture of evapotranspiration from adjacent water-logged soils and wetland vegetation, in addition to sources captured from formerly-rejected recharge by making space available in the aquifer.
 Rattlesnake Creek is to be augmented by waters that are now lost to the atmosphere, bypassed as storm runoff in Peace Creek, or discharged as brackish baseflow to the east.
 This further supports the concept of augmentation as a remedy for the impairment complaint at the Refuge.